 MT doesn't work in a connected way, but still provides some basic functionality for teams sharing the translation workload.
-All members should have the same starting glossary with the full product to translate, and if it is based on CVS, all they should try to keep it up to date.
+All members should have the same starting glossary with the full product to translate, and if it is based on a SCM system, all they should try to keep it up to date.